UWrc/UWrc.github.io/docs/storage/transfer.md

 # output
 data.tar
 ```
-If it sucessfully transferred, unzip it using `tar` and the `-xvf` flag:
+If it successfully transferred, unzip it using `tar` and the `-xvf` flag:
 ``` bash
 tar -xvf data.tar
 ```